Jonny Uchuari

-Jonny Alexander Uchuari Pintado (born 19 January 1994) is an Ecuadorian footballer who plays for Aucas.
+Jonny Alexander Uchuari Pintado (born 19 January 1994) is an Ecuadorian footballer who plays for Ecuadorian Serie B club Cuenca Juniors.

 Career

 LDU Loja

 Uchuari is a youth exponent from L.D.U.
 Loja.
 He made his debut for L.D.U.
-Loja in Ecuadorian Serie A at 22 May 2011 in a 1-2 away win against Deportivo Cuenca.
+Loja in Ecuadorian Serie A at 22 May 2011 in a 1–2 away win against Deportivo Cuenca.
 He scored his first league goal at 14 August 2011 against Independiente del Valle.

 LDU Quito

 Uchuari joined Quito side, L.D.U.
-Quito on December 23, 2014 for One year.
+Quito on 23 December 2014, for One year.

 International career

 Uchuari was called for Friendlies against United States and El Salvador on October 10 and 14th, 2014 respectively.
 Uchuari made his debut for Ecuador against El Salvador, coming in as a sub for Jonathan González.